Analysis and X-ray tomography: The normal operator

 Let $A\colon\R^n\to\R^m$ be a linear operator (matrix).
 Let $B\colon\R^m\to\R^n$ be the adjoint with respect to these inner products.
 That is, suppose

 for all $x\in\R^n$ and $y\in\R^m$.

 \begin{ex} Show that $B=P^{-1}A^TQ$.
 Therefore the normal operator is $BA=P^{-1}A^TQA$. \end{ex}

 The conclusion is that changing the inner product can introduce an operator between~$\xrt^*$ and~$\xrt$, where~$\xrt^*$ is understood as the $L^2$-adjoint.
 This is popular in X-ray tomography.
 The corresponding inversion method is known as filtered back projection.
+For this and other practical methods, see~\cite{N}.

 \qa